 From their website, you can search through all patents and patent applications filed in the U.S. since 1790 by patent number, title, inventor, and several other keyword searches.
 From 1976, the records also include full-text images of the patents.
 Each patent also contains links to previous patents which are referenced by or which reference the patent record you are currently seeing.
 For example, if you do a search for Jobs, Steven limiting to inventor, you can see a patent filed by Jobs on behalf of Apple Inc. in 2006 for 'Organizing and sorting media menu items' which references dozens of other patents dating back to 1997 and is referenced by patents through 2008.
 This provides a useful history for anyone interested in filing a patent or understanding the development of a particular invention.
 You can search the U.S. Patent and Trademark Office files here: http://patft.uspto.gov/

 Other nations provide various amounts of online access to their patent office files.
-The World Intellectual Property Organization (WIPO), an agency of the United Nations provides a pretty comprehensive list of online patent office databases by nation.
-You can find that list here: http://www.wipo.int/patentscope/en/dbsearch/national_databases.html
+The World Intellectual Property Organization (WIPO), an agency of the United Nations maintains a database which "provides access to international Patent Cooperation Treaty (PCT) applications in full text format on the day of publication, as well as to patent documents of participating national and regional patent offices."
+You can access that database here: https://www.wipo.int/patentscope/en/